01-edu/public/subjects/localhost/README.md

 > There is no need to pass through `poll` when reading the configuration file.

 #### Testing your server
-- Do stress tests (for example with `siege -b [IP]:[PORT]`), it must stay available at all costs (availability should be up to 95.99).
+- Do stress tests (for example with `siege -b [IP]:[PORT]`), it must stay available at all costs (availability should be up to 99.5).
-- Create and provide during the audit tests for as many cases as you can (redirections, bad configuration files, static and dynamic pages, default error pages and so on).
+- Create tests for as many cases as you can (redirections, bad configuration files, static and dynamic pages, default error pages and so on).
+- You will be requested to provide and explain your tests during the audits.
 - You can use the language you prefer to write tests, as long as they are exhaustive and the auditor can check their behavior.
 - Test possible memory leaks before to submit the project.
 - Once again, the server should never crash and never leak memory.